Golden age of American animation: Feature-length films

-Superman and the fall of Fleischer's
+Superman and the fall of Fleischer

-On May 24th, 1941, the Fleischers gave Paramount full ownership of the studio as collateral to pay off their increasing debts left from the loans they obtained from the studio, as well as to offset the lack of revenue from unsuccessful cartoons like Stone Age, Gabby, and Animated Antics.
+On May 24, 1941, the Fleischers gave Paramount full ownership of the studio as collateral to pay off their increasing debts left from the loans they had obtained from the studio, as well as to offset the lack of revenue from unsuccessful cartoons like Stone Age, Gabby, and Animated Antics.
 However, they still maintained their positions as heads of their studio's production.
 Under Paramount rule, the Fleischers brought Popeye into the Navy and contributed to the war effort, and gained more success by beginning a series of spectacular Superman cartoons (the first of which was nominated for an Oscar) that have become legendary in themselves.
-Despite the success Superman gave the studio, a major blow to the studio occurred when the married Dave started having an adulterous affair with the Miami secretary.
-This led to many disputes between the Fleischer Brothers until Max and Dave were no longer speaking to each other.
+Despite the success Superman gave the studio, a major blow to the studio occurred when the married Dave started having an adulterous affair with a secretary.
+This led to many disputes between the Fleischer brothers until Max and Dave were no longer speaking to each other.

 The studio planned to release their next film, Mr. Bug Goes to Town, on Christmas day.
-But following initial press screening on December 4th, the film was shelved for unknown reasons, though these screenings occurred just two days before the Attack on Pearl Harbor.
+But following initial press screening on December 4, the film was shelved for unknown reasons, though these screenings occurred just two days before the Attack on Pearl Harbor.
 Mr. Bug saw a very limited release by Paramount in the UK, California, and New York the following year, causing it to fail at the box office.
-Dave Fleischer, still maintaining his position as co-chief of his studio, had already left Fleischer Studios to work for Columbia Pictures' Screen Gems studio on November 22nd, 1941.
+Dave Fleischer, still maintaining his position as co-chief of his studio, had already left Fleischer Studios to work for Columbia Pictures' Screen Gems studio on November 22, 1941.
 Max also resigned in December and confirmed to Paramount president Barney Balaban in January the following year.
-Max and Dave agreed to surrender all studio assets to Paramount, which severed the brother's control from Fleischer Studios completely.
+Max and Dave agreed to surrender all studio assets to Paramount, which severed the brothers' control from Fleischer Studios completely.

-Paramount renamed the studio to Famous Studios on May 22nd, 1942, but did not fully incorporate the studio until three days later, when the company's contract with the Fleischer brothers ran its course.
-The studio, in the meantime, continued to release a backlog of completed Fleischer cartoons until August of that year, with the Superman short Terror on the Midway (1942), being the last cartoon released under the Fleischer Studios brand.
+Paramount renamed the studio to Famous Studios on May 22, 1942, but did not fully incorporate the studio until three days later, when the company's contract with the Fleischer brothers ran its course.
+The studio, in the meantime, continued to release a backlog of completed Fleischer cartoons until August of that year, with the Superman short Terror on the Midway (1942) being the last cartoon released under the Fleischer Studios brand.